peterhinch/micropython-msgpack/README.md

 Converted to Python package with lazy import to save RAM.
 Provide asyncio StreamReader support.
 Exported functions now match ujson: dump, dumps, load, loads (only).
-Many functions refactored to save bytes, e.g. replacing the function dispatch table with code.
+Many functions refactored to save bytes.
-Further refactoring to reduce allocations.
 `InvalidString` class removed because it is a subclass of a native type.
 Method of detecting platform's float size changed (MicroPython does not support the original method).
-Version reset to (0.1.0).

-# 11. Notes on the extension module
+# 11. Notes on extension classes

 These notes are for those wishing to understand how this works, perhaps to add support for further types.
 Consider this code which adds support for complex